realworldocaml/book/en/compiler-backend.md

 ((typ console)(name back-end/lambda_for_pattern_monomorphic_exhaustive.out))
 ```

-It's not important to understand every detail of this internal form, but
+It's not important to understand every detail of this internal form and it is
+explicitly undocumented since it can change across compiler revisions.
+Despite
-some interesting points emerge from reading it.
+these caveats, some interesting points emerge from reading it.

 * There are no mention of modules or types any more.
 Global values are
   created via `setglobal` and OCaml values are constructed by `makeblock`.
 The